pulumi/pulumi-hugo/themes/default/content/resources/getting-started-with-automation-api/index.md

     datetime: "APR 21, 2020"
     # Description of the webinar.
     description: |
         Pulumi’s Automation API opens new horizons for infrastructure provisioning.
-In this workshop, we’ll examine the powerful new capabilities of Pulumi’s latest feature by building a Python & Flask web application that lets developers deploy applications at the click of a button.
+In this workshop, you’ll examine the powerful new capabilities of Pulumi’s latest feature by building a Python & Flask web application that lets developers deploy applications at the click of a button.

     # The webinar presenters
     presenters: